gourshete/gourshete.github.io/_posts/2021-04-28-remove-stale-postmaster-pid.md

 categories: [ Rails, Puma, Postgres ]
 ---

-*In this post we will resolve error Early termination of puma worker*.
+*In this post we will resolve the error - Early termination of puma worker*.

-Note - Root cause described below is one of the reason.
-It is possible that this issue may occur due to another reason.
+Note - The reason described below is one of the cause, it is quite possible to reproduce this issue due to another reason.

 Let's begin.

 Few days ago, like every normal day I started dev environment rails server and suddenly server log flooded with error message - `early-termination-of-worker`.

-I did not understand why it happened as I did nothing different.
-Oh, but there was one thing to note - I had to abruptly shut down mac yesterday EOD.
+I did not understand at the time why it has happened as I did nothing different.
+Oh, but there was one thing to note - I had to abruptly shut down mac the day before.
 Were these issues related?

 **Yes, they were!**